2026-05-01 · Call for Papers

 I’ve been tinkering with AI since the first OpenAI API release (around 2021) when I signed up to the developer’s program.
 My early experiments used the Python based PyGPT desktop app to query an AI-indexed database of texts.
 I then played with simple agents: the most memorable experiment involving an agent linked to Madhyamaka Buddhist texts, and another to a critical legal studies memoir, who I set to converse.
 It was entertaining but not ultimately very fruitful!

-More recently, I’ve found AI genuinely useful for web development: speeding up CSS (which I’m literate in, but not proficient) and navigating JavaScript (which I’m just barely literate in).
-The BLACKBOX cube and scroll‑reveal logic were written with heavy AI assistance.
+More recently, I’ve found AI very useful for web development: speeding up CSS (which I’m literate in, but not proficient) and navigating JavaScript (which I’m just barely literate in ;-) ).
+The BLACKBOX cube and scroll‑reveal js were written with heavy AI assistance.
 That said, I remain wary of relying on cloud‑based AI.
-So I’ve installed a distilled LLM on my own server, which I now use to search, summarise, and organise my document library and Obsidian notes.
-It’s more limited than ChatGPT (or DeepSeek etc), but it’s local.
+So, I’ve installed a distilled LLM on my own server, which I now use to search, summarise, and organise my document library and Obsidian notes.
+It’s a lot more limited than ChatGPT (or DeepSeek etc) in that it doesn't have much in the way of generative 'chat' power, but it is local.
+And tbh I'm getting a bit fed up of the now ubiquitous faux-human machine chat experience (prompting me to finally ditch google as a default search engine).

 Ethically, I think using AI to generate code for a site like this is fine – the output is open source, the prompts were my own, and I’ve understood (and often modified) every line.
-The danger is when AI replaces thinking rather than accelerating it.
+The danger is when AI replaces thinking rather than enabling it.
+I have seen it likened to a robotic exoskeleton for the mind, in which case overreliance leads to atrophy.
+I think that captures the issue very well.
+But, does that danger apply at the macro level and herald the mass atrophy of culture?
+Hmmm.
 For now, I treat it as a very patient pair‑programmer who doesn’t mind my stupid questions about flexbox.

 2026-04-01 · Canvas cube: rotation + morphing + node regeneration

 The BLACKBOX visual is now a rotating, subtly morphing wireframe cube.
 Clicking on it regenerates the internal node connections (diagonal lines).
 The holographic fill pulses inside.
-It’s a metaphor for the work’s life – never fixed, always re‑linking.
+It is, I think, a neat metaphor for the work’s life – never fixed, always re‑linking.

 2026-03-31 · Decision: no code repositories